swhitley/CLARiNET/README.md

 - Upload files in bulk to Workday Drive.
 Load files for different Workday user accounts.
 - Send files to the Workday Drive Trash.

-## Why deploy CLAR files with CLARiNET?
+## CLAR Deployment: Why deploy CLAR files with CLARiNET?
 You might be asking yourself, "Why load a CLAR file from outside of Workday Studio?"

 - Distribute an integration to someone who is not a developer.